theonethread/falkor-bundler/man/man.md

 A space delimited string that uses `#` prefix for variables when parsed.
 Eg. `"#VALUE #KEY example"` will extend the compilation context with `{ "_VALUE": true, "_KEY": "example" }` after parsed.

+If for some reason the `#` character is reserved in your workflow, it can be substituted with any special character starting the value with the `":<special-char> "` sequence, eg. `":$ $VALUE $KEY example"`.

 # COPYRIGHT

 (C)2020-2021 Barnabas Bucsy - All rights reserved.